-10 Alesina and Spolaore (2003) argue that a country's size might vary systematically because of economic circumstances.
-However, Drazen (2000) argues forcefully that there seems to be little in this argument of empirical content.
+10. Alesina and Spolaore (2003) argue that a country's size might vary systematically because of economic circumstances.
+However, Drazen (2000) argues forcefully that there seems to be little empirical content in this argument.

-11 Log area seems to work well as an instrumental variable for log population.
-The coefficient on log area in the first stage has a robust t-statistic of 9.7, and the R^2 is over .8.
+11. Log area seems to work well as an IV for log population.
+The coefficient on log area in the first stage has a robust t-statistic of 9.7, and the R is over 0.8.